Kilimanjaro

 -

-Trips for the trekking team (Roughly $300)
+Tips for the trekking team (£300)

 -

-All meals outside of the trekking phase
+All meals outside off the mountain

 -